Department Chair, Professor

 B.A., Bowdoin College; M.T.S., Harvard Divinity School; Ph.D.
 University of North Carolina – Chapel Hill

-Dr. Jill DeTemple is Chair of Religious Studies, Professor of Religious Studies, and, by courtesy, Associate Professor of Anthropology.
+Dr. Jill DeTemple is Chair of Religious Studies, Professor of Religious Studies, and, by courtesy, Professor of Anthropology.
 Her research focuses on religiously sponsored development in Latin America and on the uses of dialogue for teaching in higher education.
 She is currently working on two projects.
 The first is a book that examines the risks of social capital approaches to development, especially when they are based in religious and gendered identities, due to release with the University of Notre Dame Press in March, 2020.
 The second is an edited volume that introduces Reflective Structured Dialogue and attendant approaches to dialogic classrooms in postsecondary contexts.

 - Religious Literacy

 - Social Scientific Approaches to the Study of Religion

 - Identity and the Sacred in the Southwest

 - Religion, Gender, and International Economic Development

 - Core Seminars in the Modern Study of Religion and Contemporary Study of Religion

 Making Market Women: Gender, Religion, and Work in Ecuador.
 Notre Dame, IN: University of Notre Dame Press, 2020.